28 May 2014

 Two keynotes framed the conference:

 But, really, you should just watch them all.
-They're great.

 Each attendee received one of the new pink and purple gophers,

 The gopher was also seen wearing a cape on the side of the incredible CoreOS bus:

 It was also great to put faces to many of the names we know well through their contributions to the project.

 But if you really can't wait, we'll see you at dotGo in Paris on the 10th of October!